 Fig 3.
 Effect of 200 m depth constraint on IUCN range maps for coral species.
 (A) Aggregate map combining ranges of the 463 coral species mapped in the IUCN dataset, showing raw ranges and ranges clipped to 200 m depth.
 (B) Alignment quadrant breakdown of paired map coral species using original data from IUCN and AquaMaps (as in Fig 2B) and the same species with IUCN ranges clipped to 200 m depth.

 In constraining coral ranges to appropriate depths, we see a strong increase in the apparent alignment of species maps between IUCN and AquaMaps (Fig 3B).
 Membership in the "well-aligned" quadrant jumped from 22.4% to 76.2%, with a corresponding decrease in all other quadrants.
-By excluding the unsuitable areas from IUCN's extent of occurrence, we eliminate preventable commission errors and more closely approximate the area of occupancy described by AquaMaps.
+By excluding the unsuitable areas from IUCN's predicted range, we eliminate preventable commission errors and more closely approximate the range described by AquaMaps.
 See Fig S4 to examine the shifts of individual species among the quadrants.

 The true distribution of each of these corals remains imperfectly known.
-Certainly some commission errors result from extent of occurrence boundaries including areas where species do not actually exist (as recognized by the definition of this method), and others may be due to experts taking a precautionary (i.e., generous) approach to likely occurrence.
+Certainly some commission errors result from IUCN Red List mapping standards including coastline buffers and “minimum convex polygons”, and others may be due to experts taking a precautionary (i.e., generous) approach to likely occurrence.
 Yet a simple and sensible shift in method drastically decreases the likelihood of introducing commission errors, with little chance of introducing omission errors, greatly improving our confidence in the remaining reported distributions for most purposes.
-This change applies just as readily to the IUCN coral maps that are not included in the paired map analysis, and likely to other reef-associated flora and fauna.
-While species depth preferences are an easy and consistent means of constraining range predictions, other conditions such as salinity and temperature could be cautiously used to refine the results of expert opinions.
+This change applies just as readily to the IUCN coral maps that are not included in the paired map analysis, and likely to other coastal and reef-associated flora and fauna.
+While species depth preferences are an easy and consistent means of constraining range predictions, other conditions such as salinity and temperature could be cautiously used to refine the results of expert opinions, much as AquaMaps models use such conditions to predict suitable habitat.

 Georegional constraint exploration